 What is considered proper maintenance of my septic system?

 In general, to properly maintain your septic system it should be pumped every three to five years.
 Neglecting proper maintenance will cause system distress and ultimately, system failure.

 How often should my septic system be pumped out?

-Generally speaking, for any size septic tank it is recommended to have the system pumped out every 3 to 5 years.
+Generally speaking, for any size septic tank it is recommended to have the system pumped out every three to five years.
 This can vary depending on factors such as: